-- 210.134 A Member in Public Practice will generally need to obtain the Colient's permission, preferably in writing, to initiate discussion with an Existing or predecessor Aaccountant.
-Once that permission is obtained, the Existing or predecessor Aaccountant shall comply with relevant legal\laws and other regulations governing such requests.
-Where the Existing or predecessor Aaccountant provides information, it shall be provided honestly and unambiguously.
-If the proposed accountant is unable to communicate with the Existing or predecessor Aaccountant, the proposed accountant shall take reasonable steps to obtain information about any possible threats by other means, such as through inquiries of third parties or background investigations of senior management or Those Charged with Governance of the client. - 210.14 In the case of an audit of Financial Statements, a Member in Public Practice shall request the predecessor accountant to provide known information regarding any facts or other information that, in the predecessor accountant's opinion, the proposed successor accountant needs to be aware of before deciding whether to accept the engagement.
-Except for the circumstances involving identified or suspected non-compliance with laws and regulations set out in paragraph 225.31: - (a) If the client consents to the predecessor accountant disclosing any such facts or other information, the predecessor accountant shall provide the information honestly and unambiguously; and - (b) If the client fails or refuses to grant the predecessor accountant permission to discuss the client's affairs with the proposed successor accountant, the predecessor accountant shall disclose this fact to the proposed successor accountant, who shall carefully consider such failure or refusal when determining whether or not to accept the appointment. - AUST210.15.1 The requirements of section 210 also apply where a Member in Public Practice is replacing or being replaced by an accountant who is not a Member.
+- A Member in Public Practice will generally need to obtain the Client's permission, preferably in writing, to initiate discussion with an Existing Accountant.
+Once that permission is obtained, the Existing Accountant shall comply with relevant legal and other regulations governing such requests.
+Where the Existing Accountant provides information, it shall be provided honestly and unambiguously.
+If the proposed accountant is unable to communicate with the Existing Accountant, the proposed accountant shall take reasonable steps to obtain information about any possible threats by other means, such as through inquiries of third parties or background investigations of senior management or Those Charged with Governance of the client. - AUST210.15.1 The requirements of section 210 also apply where a Member in Public Practice is replacing or being replaced by an accountant who is not a Member.